 - Format: Physical

 - Best Feature: Motivated Moms is a chore planning system with both an app and a downloadable PDF.
 Choose full-sheet or half-sheet, in color or black and white and with or without daily Bible readings.
+A must-have feature in the best planners for working moms is household management.

 - Why I love it: The choice for a black and white version!
 (See: aversion to swirly and girlie design)